Jersey City Employment Lawyer

 Sometimes employment policies seem neutral but have an outsized impact on a particular protected group.
 For example, policies related to how hair is to be worn might seem neutral but might have an adverse impact on African-Americans or various religions.
 When a seemingly neutral policy has a disparate impact, it may be discriminatory.
 However, when the policy meets an important business need that cannot be served by taking nondiscriminatory measures, it may be lawful.
 The employer must show that the policy or practice is job-related, that it is necessary for business, and that there are no effective alternative practices available.
 Our employment lawyers can assist Jersey City residents and employees with bringing disparate impact claims when appropriate.

 The Americans with Disabilities Act (ADA) is another important federal law.
 It prohibits harassment, discrimination, and retaliation against disabled individuals.
 It also requires an employer to provide a reasonable accommodation to a qualified disabled individual who requests an accommodation, unless doing so would cause an undue hardship.
-Simply having an accommodation that is more expensive than what the employees believes it should provide is not enough to make the accommodation an undue hardship.
+Simply having an accommodation that is more expensive than what the employee believes it should provide is not enough to make the accommodation an undue hardship.

 New Jersey State Laws Prohibit Discrimination in the Workplace